AashrayGithub/Natural-Language-SQL-Generator/README.md

 ## Features

-- Converts natural language queries into SQL queries
+- Transforms natural language queries into SQL queries
 - Retrieves data in real-time from a SQLite database
-- Interactive web interface for inputting queries and displaying results
+- Interactive web interface for query input and result display
-- Handles errors for invalid queries and database issues
+- Error handling for invalid queries and database issues

 ## Usage

-1. **Input Natural Language Query**: Users enter a query in natural language.
+1. **Input Natural Language Query**: Users input a query in natural language.
 2. **Conversion to SQL**: The query is processed and converted into an SQL query using the Google Gemini Pro LLM model.
 3. **Database Query Execution**: The SQL query is executed against a SQLite database.
-4. **Result Display**: The results are displayed in the Streamlit web application.
+4. **Result Display**: The results are presented in the Streamlit web application.

-## Future Enhancements

-- Support for complex queries involving joins and subqueries
-- Integration with additional database systems
-- Improved natural language understanding for more accurate query conversion
-- User authentication and session management for personalized query history

-## License

-This project is licensed under the MIT License.